Atrial Fibrillation Ablation

 Ablation is a procedure to treat atrial fibrillation.
 It uses small burns or freezes

-signals that cause irregular heartbeats.
+or insulate the electrical signals that cause irregular heartbeats.
 This can help

 The heart has 4 chambers.
 There are 2 upper chambers called atria and 2 lower chambers

 called ventricles.
-Normally, a special group of cells begin the signal to start your
+Normally a special group of cells begin the signal to start your

 heartbeat.
 These cells are in the sinoatrial (SA) node in the upper right atrium of